rigaya/NVEnc/NVEncC_Options.en.md

 Force fixed GOP length.

 ### --gop-len &lt;int&gt;
 Set maximum GOP length.
 When lookahead is off, this value will always be used.
-(Not variable)
+(Not variable, fixed GOP)

 ### -b, --bframes &lt;int&gt;
 Set the number of consecutive B frames.